iSabyasachi/project-2024/rxjs-practice/README.md

 #### Medium

 11. **Implement an Autocomplete Search with `switchMap`**
     Build an autocomplete search component that uses `switchMap` to cancel previous requests when a new search term is entered.

-    ##### Code Implementation for Implement an Autocomplete Search with `switchMap`
+    ##### Code Implementation: Implement an Autocomplete Search with `switchMap`

-    The following implementation demonstrates an autocomplete search functionality using `switchMap` to handle user input and simulate HTTP requests:
+    The following implementation demonstrates an autocomplete search functionality using `switchMap` to handle user input and simulate HTTP
+    requests:

     ```typescript
     import { from, of, Observable } from 'rxjs';